Antibody Tests For Coronavirus Can Miss The Mark

 This is a result of statistics, rather than the technology of any given test.

 Here's a simple way to look at it.
-Say you are running a test that gives five falsely-positive results in a group of 100 people.
+Say you are running a test that gives five falsely positive results in a group of 100 people.
 That doesn't sound too bad.
 But consider this.
 If 5% of those 100 people were actually infected with the coronavirus, you should get five correct test results (true positives), along with the five false positive results.

 While the manufacturer can rightly claim the test is 95% specific, in this population "the test will be wrong half the time," Welch says.
 "Half the people will be falsely reassured."